Hōjō Ujinao: Tenshō-Jingo Conflict

-However, Nobunaga soon died at the Incident at Honnō-ji on June 21, 1582.
-Upon Nobunaga's death, Oda clan's grasp over former Takeda territories weakened.
-Amidst the chaos, Oda retainers who were assigned by Nobunaga to govern those territories, such as Mori Nagayoshi and Kawajiri Hidetaka amongst others, either fled or were killed by local insurrection.

-In 1582, after the death of Oda Nobunaga, Ujinao and the Hōjō family took the advantage of the situation to launch invasion to the Kai and Shinano province.
-However, at the same time, Tokugawa Ieyasu and the Uesugi clan also aspired to seize the vast area in Shinano Province, Kōzuke Province, and Kai Province (currently Gunma Prefecture), which was ruled by the remnants of many small clans formerly serving the Takeda clan.
-Ieyasu invaded Kai and Shinano province to establish control there on the consent from senior vassals of Oda clan.
-On the other hand, Uesugi Kagekatsu of Uesugi clan also made his move by supporting the former Takeda clan forces under the lead of Ogasawara Dōsetsusai from Ogasawara clan and Yashiro Hidemasa at Chikuma and the Nishina clan of Azumino.
+In 1582, after the death of Oda Nobunaga, Ujinao and the Hōjō family took advantage of the situation to launch an invasion of the Kai (currently Gunma Prefecture) and Shinano Provinces.
+However, at the same time, Tokugawa Ieyasu and the Uesugi clan also aspired to seize the vast area in Shinano Province, Kōzuke Province, and Kai Province which was ruled by the remnants of many small clans formerly serving the Takeda clan.
+Ieyasu invaded the Kai and Shinano provinces to establish control there with the consent of senior vassals of the Oda clan.
+Uesugi Kagekatsu of Uesugi clan also made his move by supporting the former Takeda clan forces under the lead of Ogasawara Dōsetsusai from Ogasawara clan and Yashiro Hidemasa at Chikuma and the Nishina clan of Azumino.
 They defeated and expelled Kiso Yoshimasa, who was granted the control of both Chikuma and Azumino by Oda Nobunaga.
-However, facing this development, another branch of Ogasawara clan which led by Ogasawara Sadayoshi and his retainers appealed to the Tokugawa clan and offer their allegiance to Ieyasu.
-This caused the triangle conflict between those three factions in the event which dubbed by historians as Tenshō-Jingo War broke out.
-(Note: The name of "Tenshō-Jingo War" was coined by Tashiro Takashi in 1980.
-Furthermore, is also a theory that from the perspective that local powers which continued to fight over the possession of the Oda clan's leftover territories, there is evidence that Tokugawa Ieyasu's transfer to the Kantō region following the fall of the Hōjō clan in 1590 and the placement of Toyotomi-line daimyo, until transfer of Uesugi Kagekatsu to Aizu, where the local daimyo were separated from their former territory and the establishment of control by the Azuchi–Momoyama period, was considered to be the extension of this conflict.)
+However, facing this development, another branch of Ogasawara clan (led by Ogasawara Sadayoshi and his retainers) appealed to the Tokugawa clan and offered their allegiance to Ieyasu.
+This caused a three-way conflict between those three factions and an event known as the :Tenshō-Jingo war broke out.